playerme/noderecycler/readme.md

 * When starting a new pool of pre-emptible node, there's a higher chance that they get terminated in the same time (after 24h)

 Dockerhub: https://hub.docker.com/r/splitmedialabs/noderecycler/tags/

+Check source code to understand what need to be set-up